 - Followers - List of users

-Now that you’ve structured both the design and database of your application, it’s time to start stitching everything together and making your app functional.
+Now that you’ve structured both the design and database of your news app, it’s time to start stitching everything together and making your mobile app functional.

-The first feature we’ll build is a function for publishers to create and upload news stories to the platform.
+The first feature we’ll build is a function for publishers to create and upload news content to the platform.

 On the upload page, we’ll start by adding a variety of input elements that will be used to add data into our database.
 These fields can include text inputs, an image uploader, and a dropdown selection.